ObolNetwork/obol-docs/versioned_docs/version-v1.2.0/gov/governance/contributions.md

 # OBOL Programmatic Incentives Program

 *Our aim is to encourage continuous participation and sustained support for Ethereum’s infrastructure network.
-The Obol Programmatic Incentives Program program is designed to be fair and transparent, acknowledging stakers for their contribution.*
+The Obol Programmatic Incentives Program program is designed to be fair and transparent, acknowledging stakers for their participation in staking on DVs.*

 *By basing OBOL incentives on staking rewards accumulated by validators (pubkeys), performance is factored in (i.e. effectiveness, uptime, etc.)*

-*Rewards are tracked in a centralised database off-chain - our [API endpoints](https://docs.obol.tech/api#tag/Address/operation/AddressController_getAddressContributions) enable users and protocols to query how much incentives they have generated.
+*Incentives are tracked in a centralised database off-chain - our [API endpoints](https://docs.obol.tech/api#tag/Address/operation/AddressController_getAddressContributions) enable users and protocols to query how much incentives they have generated.
 These endpoints are used to show individuals’ incentives within the [Obol DV Launchpad](https://launchpad.obol.org) and partners’ staking platforms.*

 ## What is the OBOL Programmatic Incentives Program?

 OBOL Programmatic Incentives offer an opportunity for every staker to earn access to governance and ownership in the Obol Collective, by staking ETH on distributed validators.
 2.5% of the supply of OBOL Tokens will be rewarded to stakers in the first year.

+Each week, 1/52 of 2.5% of the 500m OBOL Token supply will be distributed.
+Incentives *need to be claimed* either via the DV Launchpad, or via the UI frontend of participating partners.

 ## How do I participate in the OBOL Programmatic Incentives Program?